flori/betterplace_apidocs/sections/fundraising_event_forwardings_list.md

 GET https://api.betterplace.org/de/api_v4/fundraising_events/1/forwardings.json
 ```

-A list of forwarings from the fundraising event to its projects.
+A list of forwardings from the fundraising event to its projects.

 **This is an experimental feature and is still under heavy development.
 Please use it with caution.**